Appreciating Teachers With Checks, Not Tchotchkes

 - “We’re thrilled to not only broaden our own horizons studying Apartheid in South Africa, but, more importantly, to share these experiences with our students to enrich their educational journeys,” said Karis Parker and Princeston Grayson (Raytown, MO).

 A complete list of 2015 Fellows, their schools and fellowships is available on the organization’s website.

 “We believe teachers know best what they need to maintain a level of excellence,” said Karen Webb, FFT executive director.
 The self-initiated/self-designed nature of our fellowships contrasts with traditional professional development and our Fellows return to classrooms more energized, informed and effective.”

 Fund for Teachers is one of the largest funders of teacher learning in the country, investing $24 million in more than 6,500 teachers since 2001.
-Previous grant recipients share the impact of their fellowships at fundforteachers.tumblr.com.
-For more information about the application process, 2015 grant winners or student outcomes, visit fundforteachers.org.
+For information about the application process, grant recipients or student outcomes, visit fundforteachers.org.